DocDilbert/PythonTemplates/README.md

-PythonTemplates
+WorkTemplates
 ------------------
-Usefull python project templates
+Usefull templates I can use at work